 H.R.
 3629 – Respect States’ and Citizens’ Rights Act of 2015 (Rep. DeGette, Diana D-CO-1) – Undoes previously implemented federal cannabis laws and allows states to run their programs without federal government overreach.

 H.R.
-1774 – Compassionate Access Act (Rep. Griffith, H. Morgan R-VA-9)– Earlier version of bill Griffith reintroduced this session, ends research related restrictions by excluding CBD from the category of marijuana in the Controlled Substance Act.
+1774 – Compassionate Access Act (Rep. Griffith, H. Morgan R-VA-9)– Earlier version of the bill Griffith reintroduced this session, ends research related restrictions by excluding CBD from the category of marijuana in the Controlled Substance Act.

 H.R.
 1635 – Charlotte’s Web Medical Hemp Act (Rep. Perry, Scott R-PA-4)– Excludes “therapeutic hemp” from the definition of marijuana under the Controlled Substances Act to be used for medicinal purposes.
 Therapeutic hemp is a cannabis sativa strain with less than 0.3% THC.